 Tara was born from a teardrop which fell from the eye of Avalokitesvara.
 When Tara’s tear fell from his eye it landed in a lake filled with his tears and formed a lotus on the surface, from which Tara sprang forth.

 Tara is also an ardent feminist and she has refused reincarnation as a male until there are more female Buddha names.
 However, the rank Green Tara is given among the Buddhist Gods can fluctuate.
-For example, in Vajrayana Buddhism she is already considered to be a full Buddha.
+For example, in Tibetan Buddhism she is already considered to be a full Buddha.
 However, in other Buddhist schools such as Mahayana she is still not included as one of the female Buddha names.

 Green Tara is also known as Khadiravani and she resides in her pure land, Mt Potala.
 Mt Potala is an idyllic verdant forest filled with forest animals, waterfalls and lush vegetation.

 However, the color green, is also affiliated with speed and agility.
 Therefore, Green Tara is always ready to swiftly provide aid to devotees.
 Depictions of her are with one leg partially extended resting on a lotus flower, this is so she can quickly spring into action.